 The best way to get around Mexico City is by metro!
 Mexico City Metro is super easy to navigate as it is straightforward and can bring you to the most popular places to visit in Mexico City.
 A one-way Metro ticket costs 5 pesos

-GOOD TO KNOW: If you are staying 5 days in Mexico City, consider buying a plastic card that also allows you to pay for your rides on Metro.
-This is more convenient than buying a ticket every time you need to catch a ride and you can just put more money on it through one of vending machines.
+GOOD TO KNOW: If you are staying 5 days in Mexico City, buy a plastic card that also allows you to pay for your rides on Metro.
+It’s more convenient than buying a ticket every time you need to catch a ride and you can just put more money on it through one of the vending machines.

 Is Mexico City safe to visit?

-As a foreign tourist you are more likely to be affected by petty crime like pickpocketing or bag snatching, so always keep an eye on your belongings, especially around crowded areas like Zocalo, where criminals normally operate.
+As a foreign tourist you are more likely to be affected by petty crime like pickpocketing or bag snatching. so Always keep an eye on your belongings, especially around crowded areas where criminals operate.

-Additionally, not all parts of Mexico City are safe for walking around, especially at night.
+Not all parts of Mexico City are safe for walking around.
 Don’t walk alone at in the dark and stay away from isolated areas, as you would in any other city.
 Some neighborhoods like Tepito and Iztapalapa are not safe at any time, so it’s better to skip them altogether.

 How to stay safe in Mexico City?